 Some people order Kae-Dama once they’ve finished all of their noodles.
 Others order Kae-Dama off the bat.
 And some people order it when they are near the end of the meal.

 At our local noodle bar, for example, they don’t just have this option with their hot Ramen dishes.
 It can also be applied to the cold ramen items on their menu.
 For Ramen orders, I’ve also seen people order the Kae-Dama with extra slices of Chashu Pork Belly and Marinated Soft Boiled Egg to replenish everything that came along with their broth.
 I’ve never seen anyone order an extra side of bamboo but I’m sure it’s possible!

 When ordering Kae-dama make sure you decide on soft, medium or hard.
 The medium noodles should be cooked perfectly, al dente style… the perfect texture.
-Just know that your ramen broth will most likely not cook noodles any more once added to your bowl..so if you like chewy we would order a medium.
+Just know that your ramen broth will most likely not cook noodles anymore once added to your bowl..so if you like chewy we would order a medium.
 Kae-dama goes hand in hand with ramen noodle cooking.
 So make sure you know your restaurant has it dialed in before you sit down.

 If you love your noodles, don’t forget about the Kae-Dama option!